Charl-AI/stochastic-caching/README.md

 We train `mobilenet_v3_small` on a 50k sample dataset for two epochs.
 The reason we use such a tiny model is to ensure that we are in the dataloading-bottlenecked regime.
 In the first epoch, the stochastic cache is being lazily filled.
 In the second epoch, the cache is being read from.

 We perform two sets of experiments: one with the data on a local HDD, and one with the data being read from another machine on the network.
+All experiments are run on the same machine: RTX 3090 GPU, i9 10th gen CPU.

 In all epochs apart from the first, stochastic caching gives a speedup that scales linearly with the percentage of the dataset being cached.
 There is a very small overhead in the first epoch (due to filling the cache), but by the end of the second epoch, the speedup from caching more than compensates for this.